SapitoSucio/froggo-guides/docs/script_commands.md

 value will be considered `True`, including negative values.
 All expressions resulting in a zero are `false`.

 If the expression results in True, the statement will be executed.
-If it isn't true, nothing happens and we move on to the next line of the script.
+If it isn`t true, nothing happens and we move on to the next line of the script.

 ```cpp